 PhD, Purdue University

 In addition to his duties as Provost, Dr. Barker teaches Philosophy courses at Converse, specializing in biomedical ethics, where his students explore a variety of ethical issues on the frontier of biomedicine.
-His recent scholarly work includes essays biomedical research and public health policies.
+His recent scholarly work includes essays on biomedical research and public health policy.

 In the winter of 2000, he served as visiting professor of philosophy at the University of Iceland in Reykjavík, where he taught an upper-level seminar in health and human rights and presented a university lecture on genetic therapy research and xenotransplantation.

 In addition to his 1986 book, Individualism and Community: The State in Marx and Early Anarchism, Provost Barker has published works in several philosophy journals, medical journals, and law reviews, including The Review of Law and Social Policy and Medicine, Healthcare, and Philosophy.
 He contributed lead articles to The Oxford Companion to the Body, focused on his research interests in bioethics, ethics and the human face, and to the second edition of the Encyclopedia of Applied Ethics.